AChezick/Capstone2/README.md

 However, I am confident that these scores can improve by using a grid search and other optimization techniques.

 ![]( https://github.com/AChezick/Capstone2/blob/main/images/images2/BasicNN_loss.png )

+## ~ AB Testing in /src

+*Under construction

+My plan is to conduct a mock analysis of 'model prediction' with limited data and no date features.
+A 'What if' we used only previous camp data to train the above models in real time?
+Which would perform best as a bandit?!?